Trillium-Solutions/gtfs-best-practices/index.md

 <h3 id="amend">How to propose or amend published GTFS Best Practices</h3>

 GTFS applications and practice evolve, and so this document may need to be amended from time to time.
-To propose an amendment to this document, open a pull request in GitHub and advocate for the change.
+To propose an amendment to this document, open a pull request [in the GTFS Best Practices GitHub repository](https://github.com/rocky-mountain-institute/gtfs-best-practices) and advocate for the change.
 The GTFS Best Practices Working Group will meet quarterly to discuss and approve selected changes.

 <h2 id="working-group">GTFS Best Practices Working Group</h2>